Transition Of Care Jobs in USA with Visa Sponsorship

 Can a Transition of Care role qualify for H-1B visa sponsorship?

 Yes, when the position requires a bachelor's degree in a specific field such as nursing, social work, or health administration.
 The key test is whether the degree requirement is tied to the role's duties, not just preferred.
-Roles that accept any bachelor's degree regardless of field are more difficult to sponsor successfully under H-1B rules.
+Roles that accept any bachelor's degree regardless of field are more difficult to sponsor successfully under H-1B visa rules.

 What visa types are most commonly used to sponsor Transition of Care coordinators?